jspradlin/figaro/README.md

 ## <a id="travis" name="travis"></a>Give me Travis or give me death!

 Okay, okay.
-Travis allows you to add an `env` configuration to your `.travis.yml` file, which is then included in `ENV` during your build.
+Travis allows you to add an `env` configuration to your `.travis.yml`, which is included in `ENV` during your build.

 ```yaml
 language: ruby